Frequently asked questions about NASA's use of radioisotope power systems

 Is it safe to perform an Earth flyby gravity-assist with a spacecraft carrying nuclear material?

 Yes.
 NASA has flawlessly directed spacecraft to perform several Earth flybys and dozens of similar flybys of other bodies in the solar system (in conditions where navigation is much more challenging), with extremely high accuracy.

-In general, Earth flyby maneuvers have been designed to meet a probability of less than one in one million that a flyby accident that causes the spacecraft to reenter Earth's atmosphere would occur.
+In general, Earth flyby maneuvers have been designed so there is less than one in one million chance of a flyby accident that causes the spacecraft to reenter Earth's atmosphere.
 These precision maneuvers use proven techniques such as keeping the orbital path of a spacecraft pointed well away from Earth until a carefully planned navigation adjustment close to the date of the flyby.

 In addition, the enhanced GPHS modules are designed to contain their plutonium dioxide fuel in the unlikely event of an Earth re-entry during a flyby maneuver.

 What would happen to an RPS in an Earth flyby accident?